-What Are Concrete Temperature Loggers Used For?
+What Are Concrete Temperature Sensors Used For?

-One important application for temperature sensors is to decide when covering concrete surface is necessary, or when it is safe to remove the coverings.
+One important application for temperature sensors is to decide when covering concrete surfaces is necessary, or when it is safe to remove the coverings.
 Another important application is to decide when it is safe to open the formwork or shoring in a construction project.

 The temperature sensors will typically work in many extreme conditions and can easily handle temperature values of up to 170 degrees Fahrenheit (as is the case for mass concrete foundations, retaining walls, or dams).
 However, the sensor will have to be buried in appropriate locations, and key structural components.

 A reader is used to collect concrete temperature data.
 A traditional reader requires a wired connection to the sensor to retrieve the data.
 This can be done using wireless technology for the case of SmartRock sensor.
 The wireless sensor should be placed within a 3 to 4-inch distance from the surface.
 This will ensure that the signal strength is powerful enough to be detected by a smartphone or tablet.
 A mobile app will help the user to find and locate the sensors and connect to them.
 It is also used to retrieve the test data from the sensor and analyze the results.